Performative Prediction with Bandit Feedback: Learning through Reparameterization: Practical Consideration and Future Works

 \section{Practical Consideration and Future Works}

 Since our method uses a double-loop zeroth order optimization method, the convergence is likely to be slow in practice.
-Thus, our work requires extra consideration regarding the convergence rate, and efficiency can vary based on particular settings.
+Thus, it requires extra consideration regarding the convergence rate, and efficiency can vary based on particular settings.
 In particular, the success of our method depends on the fast deployment of the frequently updated models.
-There are real-life settings and scenarios where the deployment update frequency is high, the data collection is relatively straightforward not that costly.
-For example, in large-scale recommendation systems, such as short video platforms (e.g., TikTok) that provide personalized recommendations.
-Those platforms require immediate model updates using user’s feedback and personalized.
-And in online proofreading systems, such as Grammarly, with functionalities like auto-correction and next-word typing suggestions.
-One potential way to speed up the deployment process may be performing \emph{parallelization}: many zeroth-order optimization algorithms are amenable to parallel computation, which can accelerate the optimization process and reduce the time required to find a suitable solution (see, e.g., \cite{liu2020primer} for a detailed reference).
-In our algorithm, parallelization can be applied to several places, for example, since our algorithm involves performing zeroth-order optimization with two-point feedback, and the two-point estimations can be computed in parallel and potentially speed up the process.
+One potential way to speed up the deployment process may be performing \emph{parallelization}, which accelerates the optimization process and reduces the time required to find a suitable solution (see, e.g., \cite{liu2020primer} for a detailed reference).
+In our algorithm, parallelization can be applied to several places, e.g., the two-point estimations can be computed in parallel and potentially speed up the process.